fernjager/logframe/README.md

 logframe
 ========

 Logging framework.
 Written in Jan.
-2008 by a college freshman me, so it's probably buggy and unusable.
+2008 by a college freshman me for an underwater UAV system.
+So, it's probably buggy, not thread safe, and unusable.
 Made available here for posterity.

 ==== Features ====
   * C logging library